Best Practices for Accepting Card Payments

 Provide an accurate description of what you sold for every transaction.
 This can help jog a customer’s memory and prevent a dispute from happening.

 If writing descriptions for each transaction isn’t feasible for your business, create an item library.
 Then, when you process a sale, select the items or services sold and they’ll be added to the receipt.

 Collect Customer Feedback

 Use Square Feedback to collect comments from your customers about their purchase.
-If a customer has a problem with a sale, they can get in touch with you directly from their digital receipt.
-You may be able to respond, issue a refund or resolve the issue without ever having to enter the dispute process.
+If a customer has a problem with a sale, they can reach out to you directly from their digital receipt.
+You may be able to respond, issue a refund, or resolve the issue without ever having to enter the dispute process.